super-continent/xxrd-mod/README.txt

--Air Task B FRC immediately when the move starts gaining momentum -Ground and air Task C FRC when bedman begins falling downward -Deja Vu FRC immediately as the ghost is/would be summoned -jD FRC immediately on hit, possible to combo into Airdash Down-Forward jP
+-Air Task B FRC immediately when the move starts gaining momentum -Ground and air Task C FRC when bedman begins falling downward -Deja Vu FRC immediately as the ghost is/would be summoned

 Raven:
 -Needle FRC as soon as the projectile comes out